 All independent evaluators were able to see the other evaluators' (anatomised) scores and comments to allow better preparation for the onsite evaluation meetings.

-It was further noted that, following recommendations from Call 3 and Call 4, a remote ethics screening stage has be added after the completion of Stage 1.
-It will be interesting to see the impact of this new process on Stage 2
+As with Call 5, a remote ethics screening stage has been added after the completion of Stage 1.
+It will be interesting to see the impact of this new process on Stage 2.